AWS CodeCommit sample for AWS Cloud9

-This sample enables you to set up an AWS Cloud9 development environment to interact with a remote code repository in CodeCommit.
-CodeCommit is a source code control service that enables you to privately store and manage Git repositories in the AWS Cloud.
+You can use the AWS CodeCommit tutorial to set up an AWS Cloud9 development environment to interact with a remote code repository in CodeCommit.
+CodeCommit is a source code control service that you can use to privately store and manage Git repositories in the AWS Cloud.
 For more information about CodeCommit, see the AWS CodeCommit User Guide.

 charges for services such as Amazon EC2 and CodeCommit.
 For more information, see Amazon EC2 Pricing